briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 3. _(c)_ **Specifications.**

-    1. _(1)_ The horizontal bumper shall be at least 4.5 inches in vertical height, centered on the vehicle’s centerline, and extend no less than the width of the respective wheel track distances.
+    1. _(1)_ The horizontal bumper shall be at least 4.5 inches in vertical height, centered on the vehicle's centerline, and extend no less than the width of the respective wheel track distances.
 Bumpers shall be horizontal load bearing bumpers and attached to the vehicle frame to effectively transfer impact when engaged.